fpsvogel/learn-latin-and-greek/README.md

 - 💲[Latin by the Ranieri-Dowling Method](https://luke-ranieri.myshopify.com/products/latin-by-the-ranieri-dowling-method-latin-summary-of-forms-of-nouns-verbs-adjectives-pronouns-audio-grammar-tables).
 My favorite for its brevity.
 [Here's a video overview](https://www.youtube.com/watch?v=_yflqUWKVVc) by the author.
 - [*Latin: A Structural Approach*](https://archive.org/details/latinstructurala00swee)
-- [*Wheelock's Latin*](https://archive.org/details/wheelockslatin0000whee) is not my top recommendation, but try it if the above resources don't "click" with you.

 <!-- omit in toc -->
 ## Latin reading